 8. Columbus Art Museum

 With a large collection of 19th and 20th-century American modern art, guests can use their cell phones to learn more about the exhibits and art pieces for a special guided tour of the museum.
 The museum recently underwent a large expansion and added a new wing.
-Children five and under get in free and on Sundays, the museum is free to everyone thanks to a special grant.

 10. Buca di Beppo